Street dogs in Moscow

 The city of Moscow, Russia hosts a large population of free-ranging dogs.
 Many operate in packs and have become accustomed to seeking food from passersby.
 Some of them who frequent or inhabit the subway have attracted international attention for learning how to use the trains to commute between various locations.
+The most famous Muscovite street dog is Laika (Russian: Лайка) who ended up being one of the first animals in space and the first to orbit the Earth.

 Background

 The issue of Moscow's stray dogs was first mentioned by Russian writers such as journalist Vladimir Gilyarovsky in the late 19th century.
 Their sad lot was dramatised by Anton Chekhov in the famous short story Kashtanka, by Mikhail Bulgakov in the novella Heart of a Dog, and by Gavriil Troyepolsky in the novel White Bim Black Ear.
 As of March 2010, there were an estimated 35,000 free-ranging dogs living within Moscow's city limits, or approximately one dog for every 300 people, and about 32 per square km (84 per square mile).

 According to Andrei Poyarkov of the A.N.
 Severtsov Institute of Ecology and Evolution, a biologist and wolf expert who has studied Moscow's dogs for over 30 years, the quantity of food available to them keeps the total population of homeless dogs steady at between 35,000 and 50,000.
 Most pups don’t reach adulthood, and those that do essentially replace adults who have died.
 A life of more than 10 years is considered rare.
 Many, if not most, street dogs share certain physical similarities: medium-sized with thick fur, wedge-shaped heads and almond eyes, with long tails and erect ears.

 Most dogs are born homeless; others arrive on the streets as rejected or abandoned house pets.
 Poyarkov estimates that fewer than 3 percent of abandoned pet dogs live long enough to breed.

 Over the years that Poyarkov observed the dogs, he noticed that the population has lost such features as spotted coats, wagging tails, and friendliness, characteristics known to distinguish dogs from wolves.

 When the number of street dogs massively increased in the nineties and they began to bite humans, the dogs were hunted and killed.
 In recent years the attitude and strategy towards street dogs has changed.
 The dogs are caught and neutered, and are given enough to eat.
 The dogs keep the city free of food leftovers and rats.
 Stray dogs in Moscow have adapted their behavior to the traffic and life of Moscow.
 The dogs ride the Metro and understand the rules of traffic lights.
 The stray dogs of Moscow are often called Moscow's Metro dogs.